omni-us/jsonargparse/README.rst

     pip install jsonargparse

 By default the only dependency that jsonargparse installs is `PyYAML
 <https://pypi.org/project/PyYAML/>`__.
-However, jsonargparse has several
+However, several optional features can be
-optional features that can be enabled by specifying any of the following extras
-requires: :code:`signatures`, :code:`jsonschema`, :code:`jsonnet`, :code:`urls`,
+enabled by specifying any of the following extras requires: :code:`signatures`, :code:`jsonschema`, :code:`jsonnet`, :code:`urls`, :code:`argcomplete` and
-:code:`argcomplete` and :code:`reconplogger`.
-There is also the :code:`all`
-extras require that can be used to enable all optional features.
+:code:`reconplogger`.
+There is also the :code:`all` extras require to enable all optional features.
 Installing jsonargparse with extras require is as follows:

 .. code-block:: bash